Michael Bisping Announces MMA Retirement Citing Vision Problems

 He subsequently defended the belt against Dan Henderson before back-to-back defeats to Georges St-Pierre and Kelvin Gastelum in November of last year.

-In the wake of the second defeat Bisping said he was not planning to retire, per Matt Erickson of MMAJunkie.com.
+In the wake of the second defeat, Bisping said he was not planning to retire, per Matt Erickson of MMAJunkie.com.

 And, per Marrocco, a third meeting with Rockhold or potential bout against Nick Diaz were still on the table until recently.